 From the material:

-Against the background of the development of their aircraft engines, it is necessary to ensure that the supply of engines from Russia is carried out stably.
+Against the background of the development of their aviation It is necessary to ensure that the supply of engines from Russia is stable.

 The author sees the third factor of “insufficient” production volumes as long as the J-20 radars have not reached the level that could provide an advantage over the aircraft of a potential enemy.
 At the same time, Sohu says that in this case the problem will be overcome quickly, as "the industry for creating a new generation of radar in China is developing rapidly."